 Anyone outside the UT Austin faculty, staff, and student community attempting to access a UT Zoom meeting must have an external Zoom account (free, etc.).
 The host will also need to change the meeting authentication settings from “UT Austin” to “Sign in to Zoom (Guest)”

-External participants will be considered a guest and placed in the Zoom Waiting Room until admitted by the meeting host.
+If the Waiting Room setting is enabled for the Zoom meeting, Guests will be placed in the Zoom Waiting Room until admitted by the meeting host.
 To admit someone from the Waiting Room, click the Admit button next to their Zoom identity within the Waiting Room section of the Participant window.

 You can readily Admit All in one click, however, for large groups this is not recommended as uninvited participants can easily be waiting and admitted without your knowledge.